alexkit/CurtainsUp/README.md

 ## Versioning
 CurtainsUp adheres to the semantic versioning system:

-<major>.<minor>.<patch>
+major.minor.patch

-The patch version is incremented when a small change is made to CurtainsUp, whether it’s a slight modification to the project’s markup, or a library which has itself incremented its patch version.
+The patch version is incremented when a small change is made to CurtainsUp, whether it's a slight modification to the project's markup, or a library which has itself incremented its patch version.

 The minor version is incremented when the included libraries have been updated in a more significant way (usually when they have incremented their own minor OR major version).